Air Force and Air Defense of the Federal Republic of Yugoslavia (1992-1999)

 Parts of the former JNA were reorganized into the Armed Forces of the FRY.
 Airplanes and helicopters received new identifying marks, immediately mockingly called the Pepsi-Cola pilots.

-From June to September 1992, the reorganization of the Air Force and Air Defense was carried out.
-Previously, the air force and air defense included mixed corps consisting of aviation units and air defense units.
-Have now been formed separately aviation Air defense and air defense corps, which together made up the Air Force and Air Defense.
-Instead of regiments, brigades appeared.
-All fighters were concentrated in the 204th and 83rd aviation brigades, but already in 1994 the brigades again became regiments.
-In the same 1994, four fighter squadrons were transferred to the air defense corps from the aviation corps - one armed with an MiG-29, and three on an MiG-21.
+From June to September 1992, the Air Force and Air Defense were reorganized.
+Previously, the Air Force and Air Defense included mixed corps, consisting of aviation parts and parts of air defense.
+Now a separate aviation corps and an air defense corps were formed, which together made up the air force and air defense.
+Brigades appeared instead of regiments.
+All fighters were concentrated in the 204th and 83rd Aviation Brigades, but already in 1994 the brigades became regiments again.
+In the same 1994, four squadrons of fighters were transferred from the air corps to the air defense corps - one armed with the MiG-29, and three on the MiG-21.

 However, the new Air Forces were only a pale shadow of the JNA Air Force, so, in 1991, the SFRY Air Force was based on 20 main airfields; by 1999, Serbian aviation had only five bases.

 The sanctions and provisions of arms reduction treaties led to 1995, a significant reduction in the fleet.
 In the middle of the 90-s, the 16 interceptors MiG-21 PFM, four MiG-21МФ fighters, four MiG-21 U fighters, five MiG-21 УС and five reconnaissance MiG-21Ps were deactivated by the Yugoslav Air Force.
 The Dayton Accords limited the number of 155 Yugoslav air forces to combat aircraft.
 In order to comply with the restrictions, the Serbs had to remove weapons from a number of Super Galeb G-4 aircraft, after which they received the designation N-62S.